Numerical viscosity and resistivity in MHD turbulence simulations: Acknowledgements

 \section{Acknowledgements}

-L.~M.~is supported by a Kishore Vaigyanik Protsahan Yojana (KVPY) scholarship.
-C.~F.~acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495 and Discovery Project DP230102280), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
+We thank the referee for their thorough and insightful comments, which have significantly contributed to the clarity, rigour, and generality of this work.
+C.~F.~acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495 and Discovery Project grants DP230102280 and DP250101526), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 We further acknowledge high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grants~pr32lo, pr48pi and GCS Large-scale project~10391), the Australian National Computational Infrastructure (grant~ek9) and the Pawsey Supercomputing Centre (project~pawsey0810) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme.
-The simulation software, \texttt{FLASH}, was in part developed by the Flash Centre for Computational Science at the Department of Physics and Astronomy of the University of Rochester.
+The simulation software, \texttt{FLASH}, was in part developed by the Flash Centre for Computational Science at the University of Chicago and the Department of Physics and Astronomy of the University of Rochester.